 You can fund a down payment through a second mortgage that closes at the same time as the first.
 Most of the time, the piggyback loan is for 10 percent of the purchase amount, and the first mortgage finances 80 percent.
 In contrast to the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her equity.
-You would borrow the largest portion of the purchase price from a traditional mortgage lending institution and finance the remainder with the seller.
-Typically, this type of second mortgage will have higher interest.
+With a carry-back mortgage, the seller loans you part of his or her home equity.
+The buyer funds most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
+Usually this form of second mortgage will have a higher rate of interest.

-The satisfaction will be the same, no matter which approach you use to come up with your down payment.
-Your brand new home will be well worth it!
+The satisfaction will be the same, no matter which approach you use to come up with the down payment.
+Your new home will be well worth it!